Skip to main content

 Studying human reactions in diverse environments (cultural, linguistic, technical, etc.), including cyber contexts, to inform training and develop operational concepts to create decision advantage.
 Applied expertise in across a wide range of human factors to enable U.S. government efforts to confound, confuse, disrupt, and defeat adversaries.

-Accelerate the adoption of commercial intelligence solutions by developing test and evaluation concepts and aligning evaluations with DoD and Intelligence Community standards, to ensure delivery of secure, transformational solutions to the U.S. government.
+Accelerate the adoption of commercial intelligence solutions by developing test and evaluation concepts and aligning evaluations with DoW and Intelligence Community standards, to ensure delivery of secure, transformational solutions to the U.S. government.

 Dissecting communication patterns by utilizing natural language processing and linguistic analysis to provide insights into cultural and contextual factors to provide an advantage for intelligence and military operations.
 Also, identifying key signals via multilingual text analysis.